-Prerequisite: The participants of this class must be approved by the head basketball coach ity.
+This course is for student athletes who are in their second year of baseball athletic eligibility.
 This course will provide the student athletes with an enhanced experience that comes with being a second-year participant.
 The student athletes may have an expanded leadership role, mentoring opportunities for freshman students and an opportunity to promote themselves for recruitment to a different institution.